kfirc/blooming-wanderer-map/memory-bank/integrations.md

 - Row Level Security (RLS) is enabled on all main tables, with policies for public read access and authenticated user write access.
 - The schema does not define enums or composite types, but uses check constraints for some fields (e.g., reaction_type).
 - All table operations (insert, update, select) are strongly typed for safety.
+- The upsert-flowers script now fetches and lists all flowers that are actually visible on the map (i.e., have locations and intensity > 0 in flowers_per_location), and prints their bloom months and intensity.
+This ensures the DB and UI are in sync for flower visibility.

 ---